 Under the auspices of IPICS, the international scientific community is developing plans for a network of ice cores covering the past 40,000 years.
-Specific U.S. contributions to this network include the now complete WAIS Divide core as well as the recently drilled South Pole ice core (SPICEcore) project and a desired future core at Hercules Dome.
-Drilling by New Zealand with U.S. science collaboration is complete on Roosevelt Island.
-Greenland cores at Renland and EGRIP, led by Denmark, will also contribute to IPICS goals.
+Specific U.S. contributions to this network include the completed WAIS Divide core and the South Pole ice (SPICE) core, and a desired future core at Hercules Dome.
+Greenland cores drilled at East Greenland Ice core Project (EGRIP), led by Denmark, will also contribute to IPICS goals.
 IPICS 40,000-year projects may vary in scope and logistical needs, but many are envisioned to be drilling campaigns conducted in one or two seasons with minimal logistics.
 Site-specific records of climate and environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a variety of future projects.
 The IDDO Intermediate Depth Drill was used to successfully drill the South Pole Ice Core to a depth of 1,751 m (age ~ 49,000 years).

-4. High-resolution Records of the Last Interglacial; A Warm-Earth Analog: The last interglacial (LIG) period (~130,000 to 110,000 years ago) was warmer than present due to differences in Earth's orbital configuration, and can provide clues about how the Earth will respond as human activities continue to force global warming.
-Critical science priorities for ice cores spanning the Last Interglacial include:

-- Quantifying the temperature, precipitation, atmospheric circulation, and seaice extent of Greenland and Antarctica during the LIG. - Determining whether the West Antarctic Ice Sheet experienced partial or total collapse during the LIG, and determining the extent of the Greenland Ice Sheet during this warmer time.
-These objectives are critical for constraining sea-level rise estimates in a warmer world.

-- Establishing whether rapid climate change events occurred during the warmer world of the LIG. - Comparing the evolution of the LIG with our present interglacial period, the Holocene. - Investigating the detailed succession of ice age onset at the end of the LIG.
+- 4. High-resolution Records of the Last Interglacial; A Warm-Earth Analog: The last interglacial (LIG) period (~130k to 110k years ago) was warmer than present due to differences in Earth's orbital configuration, and can provide clues about how the Earth will respond as human activities continue to force global warming.
+Critical science priorities for ice cores spanning the Last Interglacial include: - Quantifying the temperature, precipitation, atmospheric circulation, and sea-ice extent of Greenland and Antarctica during the LIG. - Determining whether the West Antarctic Ice Sheet experienced partial or total collapse during the LIG, and determining the extent of the Greenland Ice Sheet during this warmer time.
+These objectives are critical for constraining sea-level rise estimates in a warmer world. - Establishing whether rapid climate change events occurred during the warmer world of the LIG. - Comparing the evolution of the LIG with our present interglacial period, the Holocene. - Investigating the detailed succession of ice age onset at the end of the LIG.